 What Female Counselors Should Wear to Work

 Be clear on what you need to do at work.
 What is your intention for your workday?
 What are your goals for the sessions you have with clients?
 That should dictate what you wear to work, more than anything.
-Your goals for a counseling session are very different than your goals wwhat-to-wear-to-work-257x300hen you go to a gym, grocery store, church, or nightclub.
+Your goals for a counseling session are very different than your goals when you go to a gym, grocery store, church, or nightclub.
 Dress with your work goals in mind.

 Don’t wear feminine, pretty clothes.
 I’m quickly learning that the more feminine and pretty I dress for work, the more my client’s eyes rove.
 My counseling practicum is 95% men, and I would never wear high heels, beautifully fitted clothes, or perfume to work.
 Not only do I feel less professional in gorgeous, feminine clothes, I believe I won’t be taken as seriously.